raffll/yampt/README.md

 ## Best way to translate
 ```
-yampt.exe --make-all -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d "Merged.dic"
+yampt.exe --make-all -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d "yampt-merged.dic"
 ```
 ```
 yampt.exe --merge -d "Merged.dic" "Plugin.dic"
 ```
-Then you can check differences in "yampt-merger-log" and do some changes in "Plugin.dic".
+Then you can check differences in "yampt.log" and do some changes in "Plugin.dic".
 ```
-yampt.exe --convert -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d "Merged.dic" "Plugin.dic"
+yampt.exe --convert -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d "yampt-merged.dic" "Plugin.dic"
 ```
 In this case "Plugin.dic" have higher priority than "Merged.dic".